-Your closest local brewery—Dok Brewery!
+Your closest source of great beer—Dok Brewery!

 It was precisely because of that determination that Dok Brewery was able to establish its unique identity.